chupanw/SSHOM-Artifact-BDD/README.md

 Variational execution runs the test cases that come with each system and generate BDDs in the current folder, one `txt` file per test case.
-Generated BDDs can be used to compute a complete set of SSHOMs via SAT solving, the steps of which are documented in the main artifact repository.
-Note that the main artifact repository contains pre-computed BDDs already, so this repository is only relevant for those who are interested in how BDDs are generated.
+Generated BDDs can be used to compute a complete set of SSHOMs via SAT solving, the steps of which are not include in this zip file, but are part of the `SSHOM-Finder` artifact, which we also share.
+The `SSHOM-Finder` artifact contains pre-computed BDDs already, so this zip file is only relevant for those who are curious about how BDDs are generated.